 Some beans, particularly dried red kidney beans, contain natural toxins called lectins that can be harmful if not properly prepared.
 Always soak and boil kidney beans for at least 10 minutes before adding them to the crockpot.
 This simple step neutralizes toxins and ensures safety when slow cooking.

-What kind of beans for cowboy beans?
+What kind of beans are in cowboy beans?

-How do you make Dolly Parton baked beans?
+– Black Beans: for an earthy note and striking dark color.How do you make Dolly Parton baked beans?

 What’s the difference between cowboy beans and baked beans?